tinkerb/modulha.us/agency.md

 Agency it's the thing itself.
 We put the energy there.
 We've already have the power.

-It follows that, in our vernacular, "Agents" are people who possess that agency... not the resellers of it.
+It follows that, in our vernacular, "Agents" are people who possess that agency.
 We are our own agents.
 Equally, as crafters of an open source web, we are each other's.

 ## Agent Ideation